Professor Peter Matthews

 - Department of Chemical Engineering, Karlstad University, Sweden (December 2004)

 G.Peter Matthews is Professor in Applied Physical Chemistry in the School of Earth, Ocean and Environmental Sciences at the University of Plymouth.
 He became semi-retired from January 2017, maintaining his research interests but ceasing to teach undergraduates.
+In April 2019 he was appointed to an Emeritus professorship.
 He is also CEO and director of PoreXpert Ltd, the university’s main spin-out company, selling consultancy services and the PoreXpert suite of software described below.

 Matthews studied chemistry at Oxford University, gaining a distinction in chemical pharmacology, and going on to be awarded a doctorate there for research into the measurement and computer modelling of the flow of simple gases.
 Subsequently he supervised and developed Oxford’s physical chemistry teaching laboratories while a college lecturer at St Catherine’s College,before moving to Plymouth in 1985.
 He has maintained an interest in teaching, having been HEFCE national assessor for Chemistry and Environmental Science, developing these courses at Plymouth, and acting as chair for numerous other course validations.